Image & Style

-If you look at the hedgerows now, nature always knows best with the mass of greens and golds plus every shade of red, burgundy and orange berry that never clash do they.
+If you look at the hedgerows, nature always knows best, with the mass of greens and golds plus every shade of red, burgundy and orange berry that never clash do they.

 Be mindful on your walks and see if you can plan some suitable outfits to suit you.
 Opt for warm tweeds for a change.
 Maybe just one item or colour is what you decide on.
 That's fine...drop me an email and let me know what you decide...some readers have even included a snap.
 Thank you.